rid47/online_exam/README.txt

 		python manage.py makemigrations app_user
 		python manage.py makemigrations app_quiz
 		python manage.py migrate
 (8) Import some dummy data from user_question_duration.sql.
-You Can PhpmyAdmin or whatever you comfortable with (9) Run projet: python manage.py runserver
+You Can user PhpmyAdmin or whatever you are comfortable with (9) Run projet: python manage.py runserver
 (10) Go to localhost:8000
 (11) login with a dummy user (username: mizan, pass:1234)